 Researchers of the Media Influence Matrix

 Mariia Altergot is a Russian CMDS intern and she works as a researcher for the Media Influence Matrix project.
-She’s enrolled at the CEU School of Public Policy, focusing on the role of the Internet in democracies and strategic political communications.
+She graduated at the CEU School of Public Policy, focusing on the role of the Internet in democracies and strategic political communications.
 Before coming to CEU, she completed an undergraduate degree in political science and policy and communications at the American University in Bulgaria.

 Ian Graham is a CMDS intern and he works as a researcher for the Media Influence Matrix project.
-He’s currently a Master's candidate in public policy at CEU.
+He obtained a Master's degree in public policy at CEU.
 He specializes in media development, with a particular interest in good governance and anti-corruption.
 Prior to attending CEU, Ian worked at the National Endowment for Democracy (NED), where he provided research support for projects on human rights and democracy worldwide.
 He also holds an M.A. in nationalism studies from CEU and a B.A. in history from Utah State University.

 Giorgi Jangiani holds a Master's degree in European Public Policy from the Central European University.
 His research focuses on corruption, media, and data protection policy reforms in Eastern European countries.
 He also holds an M.A. in Diplomacy and a BA in International Relations from Ivane Javaxishvili Tbilisi State University.
 Before commencing his graduate studies at CEU, Giorgi worked on Euro- Atlantic integration issues at Georgia's Reforms Associates - GRASS.
 There he focused on the integration of Eastern European countries to the EU, as well as regional security & political trends.
 While at CEU, he also continues to work for the Georgian Strategic Analysis Center (GSAC) on Georgia- Russia relations.
 His current research is related to the EU's anti-corruption policy in public procurement and public-private partnerships.
 He speaks English, Russian, and Georgian, and has participated in multiple conferences concerning the current political and security challenges in Eastern Partnership countries.
 He became a fellow of The German Marshall Fund “Triennial Transatlantic Leaders” in 2017 and a fellow of the Konrad Adenauer Stiftung's "Eastern Partnership Excellency" in 2016.